aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/05_04_use_case.md

 ### SME Training

-The following deployment SQL command creates a SageMaker endpoint called <i>ENDPOINT_NAME</i> and deploys the best model of <i>JOB_NAME</i> on it.
-Please keep in mind, that the <i>ENDPOINT_NAME</i> is also the name of the UDF script generated for the prediction.
+The following deployment SQL command creates a SageMaker endpoint called _ENDPOINT_NAME_ and deploys the best model of _JOB_NAME_ on it.
+Please keep in mind, that the _ENDPOINT_NAME_ is also the name of the UDF script generated for the prediction.
 Furthermore, you can specify a different database schema (DATABASE_PRED_SCHEMA) for the prediction UDF script to be installed than the one in which the scripts of the Exasol SageMaker-Extension project are deployed.
 For more information please check the User Guide.
 You can execute the deployment script with the defined variables as follows:

 	EXECUTE SCRIPT CREDIT."SME_DEPLOY_SAGEMAKER_AUTOPILOT_ENDPOINT"(
 		'<JobName>',                   // Unique Job_Name